solana-labs/solana/book/src/out-of-order-blocks.md

 ## Random Leaders

-Leaders can generate a *golden ticket* to propose a block.
+Leaders can generate a *golden ticket* to propose a subsequent block.

 * *N* number of bits of a leader's vote signature that must match a PoH hash.
 This hash can be in between ticks.

 The leader must find the golden ticket in the empty PoH entries leading up to the proposed block.
-Once the golden ticket is found, the leader can propose the next slot.
-The leader signs the BlockHash of the block that the entries are generated from with a Vote.
-Since each validator is resetting its PoH every time it votes, each validator can search for a golden ticket from that starting point.
+Once the golden ticket is found, the leader can propose the block for the next slot.

+To find the golden ticket, the leader signs the BlockHash of the block that the entries are generated from with a Vote.
+Since each validator is resetting its PoH every time it votes, each validator can search for a golden ticket from that starting point, and look for a PoH hash matching *N* bits of the Vote signature.

 The same proposed [fork selection]/fork-selection.md) rules apply.
 Once a block is voted on, the validator would switch its PoH to reset on this new block, and